-The Associated Press is not naming the mother to protect the child's identity.
+The Associated Press isn't naming the mother to protect the child's identity.

-During closing arguments earlier Friday, the woman's attorney argued that she had a personality disorder and other mental health issues that made her believe she was protecting her daughter by keeping her in the closet.
+The woman's attorney argued that she had a personality disorder and other mental health issues that made her believe she was protecting her daughter by keeping her in the closet.
 Prosecutors have said that the mother's difficulties had not prevented her from caring for her two younger daughters, who were always well dressed, with their hair braided.